hb-gpu

 Parameters:

-• brightness: foreground brightness in [0, 1], computed as dot (foreground.rgb, vec3 (1.0 / 3.0)).
+• brightness: brightness of the color that will end up on screen for this fragment, in [0, 1], computed as dot (straight_color.rgb, vec3 (1.0 / 3.0)).

 • ppem: pixels per em at this fragment, computed as 1.0 / max (fwidth (v_texcoord).x, fwidth (v_texcoord).y).

-float coverage = hb_gpu_render (v_texcoord, v_glyphLoc);
+float coverage = hb_gpu_draw (v_texcoord, v_glyphLoc);

 float brightness = dot (u_foreground.rgb, vec3 (1.0 / 3.0));